-Aspiring actress Lora Meredith meets Annie Johnson, a homeless black woman at Coney Island and soon they share a tiny apartment.
-Each woman has an intolerable daughter, though, Annie's little girl Sarah Jane, is by far the worse.
-Neurotic and obnoxious, Sarah Jane doesn't like being black; since she's light-skinned (her father was practically white), she spends the rest of the film passing as white, much to her mother's heartache and shame.
+Aspiring actress Lora Meredith meets Annie Johnson, a homeless Black woman at Coney Island, and soon they share a tiny apartment.
+Each woman has an intolerable daughter.
+However, Annie's little girl Sarah Jane is by far the worst.
+Neurotic and obnoxious, Sarah Jane doesn't like being Black; since she's light-skinned (her father was practically white), she spends the rest of the film trying to pass as white, much to her mother's heartache and shame.
 Lora, meanwhile, virtually ignores her own daughter in a single-minded quest for stardom.Written by

 The type of desk telephone in Robert Alda's 1947 office was not developed until the mid-1950s.
 See more »

 This movie, released in 1959, features topics that would not be discussed in good company for years: blacks and whites sharing an apartment, single mothers raising children on their own, and prejudice against blacks.